Australia's uranium export policy acknowledges the strategic significance which distinguishes uranium from other energy commodities.

 The policy provides assurances that exported uranium and its derivatives cannot benefit the development of nuclear weapons or be used in other military programs.
-This is done by precisely accounting for amounts of Australian-Obligated Nuclear Material (AONM) as it moves through the nuclear fuel cycle.

 The policy also recognises the needs of customer countries and the nuclear industry for predictability about the way Australia exercises the non-proliferation conditions governing its uranium supply.

 Australia now has 24 nuclear cooperation agreements in force, allowing exports to 42 countries plus Taiwan.